-In every website’s life cycle comes time for a change.
+In every website’s life cycle, there comes a time for change.
 Most of the time, we make small improvements here and there.
-But every once in a while, we get the great idea of changing the whole theme.
-In theory, everything is great.
-It looks much better, and your readers love it.
-But what’s on the surface doesn’t always reveal the technicalities hidden underneath.
-If your website depends on search engines for a large portion of its traffic, you might be curious before changing your theme as to whether that will affect your SEO rankings.
-And we’re here to answer just that.
+But every once in a while, we get the idea to change the entire theme.
+In theory, it is a great move: everything looks much better and your readers love it.
+However, what is on the surface does not always reveal the technicalities hidden underneath.
+If your website depends on search engines for a large portion of its traffic, you might be curious as to whether changing your theme will affect your SEO rankings.
+We are here to answer just that.

 As a general rule, your WordPress theme can affect your SEO rankings to a large degree.
-Themes can impact factors important for SEO such as your website’s stability, speed, content, metadata, and indexation.
-However, when done right, changing themes can maintain or even improve your SEO rankings.
+Themes can impact factors important for SEO, such as your website’s stability, speed, content, metadata, and indexation.
+However, when done correctly, changing themes can maintain or even improve your SEO rankings.

-By changing a website’s theme, all of the factors can be both positively or negatively influenced.
-You might also improve some features while reducing the effect of others.
-You need to ensure you have a concrete process because of the potential impact these factors can have on your rankings.
+By changing a website’s theme, all of these factors can be influenced both positively and negatively.
+You might improve some features while reducing the effectiveness of others.
+You need a concrete process because of the potential impact these factors can have on your rankings.
+John Mueller from Google has previously emphasized that testing and maintaining best practices during transitions is vital for search stability.

-If we isolate these factors, we can better determine how exactly they can affect your website.
-After an extensive talk with one of our developers, I summarized how that happens precisely.
+If we isolate these factors, we can better determine exactly how they affect your website.
+After an extensive talk with one of our developers, I summarized precisely how that happens.

 How does changing WordPress themes affect SEO?

 For most people, a WordPress theme is simply a reskin of their pages.
-However, at its core, a theme can change many more essential background details.
-Many of these details can play a role in how Google crawls and sees your pages.
-The following factors below can influence your SEO both positively and negatively when changing your website theme.
+However, at its core, a theme can change many essential background details.
+Many of these details play a role in how Google crawls and perceives your pages.
+The factors listed below can influence your SEO both positively and negatively when changing your website theme.

 9 SEO factors your WordPress theme can affect